-Adaptive Riding is an Equine-Assisted Service that contributes to the cognitive, physical, emotional and social well-being of individuals with special needs or mental health conditions.
+Adaptive Riding - Equine-Assisted Service that contributes to the cognitive, physical, emotional and social well-being of individuals with special needs or mental health conditions.
 Adaptive Riding provides benefits in the areas of strength, balance, flexibility, and independence.
-Through this program, participants learn to control the horse using skills such as reining and use of aids.
-Each of our Adaptive Riding Instructors are trained and certified through PATH, Intl.
+Participants learn to control the horse using skills such as reining and use of aids.
+Our Certified Therapeutic Riding Instructors are trained and certified through PATH, Intl.
 Before entering the program, each participant is carefully evaluated by a Physical or Occupational Therapist.
-Participant are then paired with an Adaptive Riding Instructor, as well as other students with similar ability levels.
-A horse leader and two sidewalkers accompany each participant at first to ensure their safety and assist with balance of the rider if needed.
+Participants are then paired with an Adaptive Riding Instructor, as well as other students with similar ability levels.
+A horse leader and two sidewalkers accompany each participant at first to ensure their safety and assist with the rider's balance, if needed.
 Many participants progress to the point that they are able to ride independently.

-Through our Therapy Services program, Occupational, Physical and Speech Therapists work one-on-one with participants using a technique called Hippotherapy.
+Therapy Services - Occupational, Physical and Speech Therapists work one-on-one with participants using a technique called Hippotherapy.
 Hippotherapy is a therapeutic treatment technique in which a therapist partners with a horse to target a participant's need to achieve clinical results in areas such as fine and gross motor coordination, posture, muscle development, and flexibility.
 As stated by Sandy Rafferty, Occupational Therapist and Professional PATH Intl Advanced Instructor, has stated, "One horse can provide the same intervention as 35 pieces of therapy equipment."

-We offer Adaptive Carriage Driving to participants that do not wish to be or cannot be mounted on a horse.
-Here they can experience the rewards of interaction and control of a horse while driving from a carriage seat.
+Adaptive Carriage Driving - Participants that do not wish to be or who cannot be mounted on a horse experience the rewards of interaction and control of a horse while driving from a carriage seat.
 Using a horse and carriage gives participants an alternative or an addition to riding, opening up the world of horses to those who may be unable to ride.
 The program imparts knowledge of safety, horses, harnessing, and driving skills through teamwork.
 All sessions are conducted by a PATH, Intl.
 Certified Driving Instructor.